DOT Testing and Services

 Employers regulated by the United States Coast Guard (USCG) are required under Homeland Security regulations to maintain a drug and alcohol testing program.
-Formerly under DOT, the Coast Guard employers follow DOT 49 CFR Part 40, they still do follow these DOT regulations under a memorandum of agreement between the Department of Homeland Security and the Department of Transportation.
+Formerly under DOT, the Coast Guard employers do still follow DOT regulations — 49 CFR Part 40 — under a memorandum of agreement between the Department of Homeland Security and the Department of Transportation.
 Those applying for a Captains license or other merchant mariner credential need initial drug test and periodic drug testing every two years.
-Only a DOT 5 Panel (SAMHSA 5 Panel, formerly NIDA 5), testing for Marijuana, Cocaine, Opiates, Phencyclidine (PCP) and Amphetamines will be accepted.
+Only a DOT 5 panel (SAMHSA 5 panel, formerly NIDA 5) testing for marijuana, cocaine, opiates, phencyclidine (PCP), and amphetamines will be accepted.

 FRA Drug and Alcohol Testing

-US Drug Test Centers provides drug and alcohol testing, random programs and trainings for FRA companies.
-The Federal Railroad Administration (FRA) required drug and alcohol testing programs for railroad operations.
-FRA regulated employer must follow guidelines for drug and alcohol testing from DOT rule 49 CFR Part 40 and from FRA rule Part 219.
+US Drug Test Centers provides drug and alcohol testing, random programs, and training for Federal Railroad Administration companies.
+FRA-regulated employers must follow guidelines for drug and alcohol testing from DOT rule 49 CFR Part 40 and from FRA rule Part 219.
 The FRA has designated its safety-sensitive employees to be those who perform service covered under the hours of service laws (covered service).
 This includes “contracted” hours of service employees and also individuals who may volunteer to perform hours of service duties for a railroad.